ruediste/jabsaw/README.md

 	checkModuleBoundaries
 	  If true, check that all classes respect module boundaries.
 	  Default: true

+	useModuleNames
+	   If true, modules are typically identified in strings by their name instead of the fully qualified name of the representing class.
+	   Default: false

 	createModuleGraphvizFile
 	  If true, generate a module graph Graphviz file.